Estimated read time: 12 minutes

 Here are several reasons for why scheduling helps:

-- A blog post might be finished at 2 a.m., but that might not be the best time necessarily to publish it.
+- A blog post might be finished at a certain time, but that might not be the best time necessarily to publish it.
 Note that it can be hard to know what the best time to publish a post is.
 My tip: Experiment with different times and days and watch web traffic and audience engagement.
 Repeat what worked and build on that.

 - Ongoing updates can make your brand appear much more active and engaged.

 - Scheduling updates a ways out can make content production less stressful.
 No need to worry about tomorrow.
-We are thinking about three or more weeks from now.
+We are thinking about three weeks from now.

 - It assures that different stories don’t step on top of each other.

-- When people visit their blog it looks much more active and consistent when blog articles are spread over a few days versus one big content dump on one day.
+- When people visit the blog it looks much more active and consistent when blog articles are spread over a few days versus one big content dump on one day.

 But no auto pilot, please!